Gh0st971/AD-Users-2-vCard/README.md

 # AD-Users-2-vCard
-Powershell script to export Active Directory users to vcf format
+Powershell script to export Active Directory users to a single file in vcf format (VCARD VERSION:3.0).